-From beggars to students, the streets here are littered with a unique flamboyancy; grey buildings to lush green parks, smiling faces and hands held out in desperation.
-I had never seen an old lady be shooed away before.
+From beggars to students, the streets here are littered with diversity; grey buildings to lush green parks, smiling faces to hands held out in desperation.

-There’s something special here.
-As uncomfortable as some situations can be, I found Germany is all about the contrast; the overall balance of life and death, of love and hate, left to right.
-Those whom have been silenced yell louder than ever before, in Germany I felt like you are stronger; you, as an individual, no matter how you got there.
+Germany is all about the contrast.
+The balance of life and death, of love and hate, left to right, the past and present.
+Those whom have been silenced yell louder than ever before.

 There's so much to love when it comes to Germany; a fascinating language, a heartwrenching history, tasty dishes and beer worth bragging about. —————————————————————- But the art. . . . —————————————————————- The street art makes my heart skip a beat; backflips of giddiness, policitally fueled expressions, I stand in awe and applaud it all.
 From Berlin to Hamburg, the streets are painted in a bright array of love, captivating the wanderers with echoes that need to be heard. —————————————————————- #streetart #start #art #germany #berlin #German